 This is probably why my ideal morning would involve geeking out to Alton Brown on Good Eats and drinking (spiked) coffee in my pajamas.

-Among other things, I talk about using the humbler cuts of meat, by prepping ingredients yourself, and by making meal plans to ensure that you actually USE all the groceries you shop for.
+Among other things, I talk about using the humbler cuts of meat, prepping ingredients yourself, and making meal plans to ensure that you actually USE all the groceries you shop for.

 My blended family

 I talk a lot about Phil on this site.